First-time home buyers – Use this checklist to help you prepare like a boss.

 Work with your realtor to find potential neighborhoods and open houses to visit.
 This will give you an idea of the ‘vibe’ of the neighborhood as well as provide opportunities to scope out home amenities that might be important to you.

 Checking out the social scene is usually a priority for many new homeowners.
-Available dining, shopping, and recreational activities can be a big factor to how ‘at home’ you feel after you’ve moved in.
+Available dining, shopping, and recreational activities can be a big factor in how ‘at home’ you feel after you’ve moved in.
 For those with families or thinking about starting families, check out the schools and family culture of the area.

 Consider what you want in a home and prioritize the list

 Maybe you’ve had a picture in your mind since childhood, but now it’s time to get that list ready and start prioritizing.
-Do you want a bigger backyard, kitchen for entertaining, or maybe even closets big enough for all your stuff?
+Do you want a bigger backyard, a kitchen for entertaining, or maybe even closets big enough for all your stuff?

 Ready to take the next step?
 Give us a call at 214-597-2985.
 We’re ready to answer any questions or help you make your big move when you are ready.